Matrisis/TikTokVideoGenerator/README.md

 Automatic content bot using Selenium to scrape Reddit and render videos with MoviePY.

 # Requirements
-You need to have the latest version of google chrome installed on your PC
+You need to have the latest version of google chrome installed on your PC.

 # Usage
 Requires some manual setup,